origama/fhir-datasource/README.md

 - Grafana plugins volume is mounted on local dist
 - port binding on 127.0.0.1:3000
 - environment variable `GF_PLUGINS_ALLOW_LOADING_UNSIGNED_PLUGINS=fhir-datasource` to load the unsigned plugin (required because the plugin is not signed)
-- Grafana version pinned to `9.5.21` because newer releases drop Angular plugin support
+ - Grafana version pinned to `10.4.0` as the plugin now uses React and is compatible with Grafana 10+

 An extended compose file `docker-compose-grafana-hapi.yml` is available for local development.
 It starts Grafana together with a HAPI FHIR server